Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-\textbf{Quantifying Alignment} We quantify the alignment between model representations and object features by computing Pearson correlations between model RSMs and each target RSM.
-These correlations produce scalar similarity scores that vary depending on the source of the activations --- for residual stream analysis, we obtain one score per layer, while for attention block analysis, we obtain one score per head per layer.
-By comparing these alignment patterns across our two token sources and between the residual stream and attention mechanisms, we can trace how different types of object information are encoded and transformed throughout the model's processing hierarchy.
+We quantified the alignment between model representations and object features by computing Pearson correlations between model RSMs and each target RSM.
+These correlations produce scalar similarity scores that vary depending on the source of the activations --- for residual stream analysis, we obtained one score per layer, while for attention block analysis, we obtained one score per head per layer.
+By comparing these alignment patterns across our two token sources, and between the residual stream and attention mechanisms, we can trace how different types of object information are encoded and transformed throughout the model's processing hierarchy.